varnishcache/varnish-cache/doc/sphinx/reference/varnishtest.rst

 varnish HTTP accelerator.

-The varnishtest program, when started and given one or more script files, can create a number of threads repre senting backends, some threads representing clients, and a varnishd process.
+The varnishtest program, when started and given one or more script files, can create a number of threads representing backends, some threads representing clients, and a varnishd process.

 The following options are available: